 JRC was founded by a group of experienced life insurance agents who worked for the biggest names in the industry and wanted to create a different kind of life insurance experience—one with no sales quotas, no corporate politics, and no commission-driven product pitches.
 With that, here is our review of State Farm life insurance.

 State Farm Illusions vs. Facts

 The State Farm brand is instantly recognizable and, in many ways, respectable.
 They are one of the top home and auto insurers in the U.S., providing reliable coverage to millions of Americans.
 However, it’s important to recognize that State Farm has marketed itself into prominence.

 Every year State Farm spends almost a billion dollars a year on their advertising.
 Those Super Bowl commercials don’t come cheap, and this cost is trickled down to people who purchase their products.

 State Farm is the largest life insurance company in the United States.

-With 65,000 employees, there’s no denying that State Farm is a very large company.
+With almost 58,000 employees, there’s no denying that State Farm is a very large company.
 However, that number doesn’t even land the insurer among the 100 largest employers in the United States.

 Most importantly, the vast majority of State Farm’s customers purchase home and auto insurance, not life insurance.
 The “Like a Good Neighbor” jingle rings truer on TV than in real life.